POINTS ON LICENSE

 However, if you accumulate too many insurance points, your premiums will rise, and, eventually, your insurer may refuse to renew your policy (and not many companies will offer you insurance if this is the case).

 HOW LONG DO POINTS STAY ON YOUR RECORD?

 How long points stay on your record greatly depends on your state.
 Use the table below to find out your own state’s system.
-Generally, two to three years is the most common ruling for smaller offenses, although some states’ points last only 18 months, whereas Massachusetts points last six years.
+Generally, two to three years is the most common ruling for smaller offenses, although some states’ points last only for an 18-month period, whereas Massachusetts points last six years.